77kio/AnatomyForArtists/Technical-Terms.md

 |Tissue|
 |Bone Tissue|The inside of a bone.
 Different bones have different structures like for example the honeycomb structure which is like bone armor

-# Latin Words That Appear In Anatomical Terms
+# Latin Words That Appear in Anatomical Terms
 |Latin Word|Meaning
 |:-:|:-:
 |Anterior|that which is before